 Your role is challenging and varied in that your tasks range from being an instructor to performing protective security patrols across all weather and environmental conditions.
 Some Force Protection personnel may also specialise as Military Working Dog Handlers, using this capability both at home and abroad.

 On the Military Air Base you’ll be responsible for a variety of force protection and protective security tasks.

 A large part of your role is instructing RNZAF personnel in individual combat readiness or core military skills.
-This includes weapons training and live firing, survival skills, and conducting pre-deployment and other military training required for success on operations.
+This includes weapons training and live firing, survival skills, Chemical, Biological, Radiological and Nuclear Defence and conducting pre-deployment and other military training required for success on operations.
 In addition, at some stage you will be involved with the general military training of recruits and Officers at RNZAF Base Woodbourne (near Blenheim) as they start their own careers in the RNZAF.